Natooz/MidiTok/docs/tokenizations.rst

 Tokenizations
 =================

 This page details the tokenizations featured by MidiTok.
-They inherit from :ref:`MIDITokenizer`, see the documentation for learn to use the common methods.
+They inherit from :class:`miditok.MIDITokenizer`, see the documentation for learn to use the common methods.
 For each of them, the token equivalent of the lead sheet below is showed.

 .. image:: https://github.com/Natooz/MidiTok/blob/assets/assets/music_sheet.png?raw=true
   :width: 800